I am an artist, writer, and projections designer based in Brooklyn, NY and Rochester, NY.

 Artistically, I most often work in the mediums of video and drawing, the former in a post-conceptual narrative fashion, and the latter as a way of isolating objects in order to expose their socio-politcal meanings.
 Themes such as consciousness, science, religion, love, and the virtual run through my work; most recently, my work focuses on modernist idealism, the nuclear family, and the intersection of democracy and global capitalism.
-In my projection designs for live theater and music, I eschew the use of video as scenery and strive to make it part of the dramaturgy.
+In my projection design for live theater and music, I eschew the use of video as scenery and strive to make it part of the dramaturgy.
 My work has been exhibited internationally.
 In 2009, I was awarded a fellowship from the School of Humanities, Arts, and Social Sciences at Rensselaer Polytechnic Institute to pursue a Ph.D. in Electronic Art, which I completed in 2013.
 I also have an MFA in Film/Video from Bard College, and a BA in Film Studies and Cultural Studies from the University of Minnesota—Twin Cities.
-My research interests include narrative video art, narrativity in storytelling and representation, the intersection of documentary and fiction practices, and the empirical subject.
+My research interests have included narrative video art, narrativity in storytelling and representation, the intersection of documentary and fiction practices, and the empirical subject.
 I am also an Assistant Professor of Fine Art in the School of Photographic Arts and Sciences at Rochester Institute of Technology, where I teach concepts, theories, and practices of video, photography, and related media.